Fine-Tuning Large Audio-Language Models with LoRA for Precise Temporal Localization of Prolonged Exposure Therapy Elements: METHODOLOGY

 \subsection{Problem Formulation}

+We treat fidelity not as a sequence of discrete classifications, but as a continuous temporal regression task.
+This formulation allows the model to capture the fluid, non-binary transitions typical of therapeutic dialogue, which rigid segmentation often mischaracterizes.
 We formulate temporal localization of PE therapy fidelity metrics as a regression task.
-Given a PE therapy recording, transcript, and pre-defined metrics (P1: Therapist orients client; P2: Imaginal exposure, where the therapist guides the patient to recount the traumatic experience; P3: where the therapist helps the client process the emotions and thoughts that arose during the imaginal exposure), we predict precise start and end times of each metric instance.
+Given a PE therapy recording, transcript, and pre-defined metrics (P1: Orientation; P2: Imaginal exposure; P3: Post-imaginal processing), we predict precise start and end times of each metric instance.
 To do this, we process focused segments of the session.
 Let $W_j$ represent an input window $j$, comprising an audio segment $A_j$ and its corresponding transcript excerpt $T_j$.
 Each window $W_j$ is extracted around a known boundary (start or end) of a specific fidelity metric $q_i$.
 The true absolute time of this boundary within the full session is $t_{\text{abs}}$.
 The window $W_j$ has a duration $D_j$ and starts at an absolute time $t_{\text{start},j}$.
 The true boundary $t_{\text{abs}}$ is therefore located at a normalized offset $o_j = (t_{\text{abs}} - t_{\text{start},j}) / D_j$ within this window, where $o_j \in [0, 1]$.
 Our model $M$, a fine-tuned audio-language model, takes the audio segment $A_j$, transcript excerpt $T_j$, and a task-specific textual prompt $P(q_i, \text{boundary\_type})$ (where $\text{boundary\_type}$ is \texttt{start} or \texttt{end}) as input.
-The model is trained to predict the normalized offset $\hat{o}_j$: The objective is to minimize the error between the predicted normalized offset $\hat{o}_j$ and the true normalized offset $o_j$.
+The model is trained to predict the normalized offset $\hat{o}_j = M(A_j, T_j, P(q_i, \text{boundary\_type}))$.
+The objective is to minimize the error between the predicted normalized offset $\hat{o}_j$ and the true normalized offset $o_j$.